fanfanruyun/Chatroom-1/README.md

 Note
 ----
-there are still a lots of hidden bugs inside.
+there are still lots of hidden bugs inside.
 Watch out.